-- The PCC secretary will receive a Statement of Vacancy from the Diocesan Registry and a letter from the relevant Suffragan Bishop's Secretary outlining the process and providing links to relevant documentation
+- The PCC secretary will receive a Notice of Vacancy from the Diocesan Registry

-- Within 4 weeks of receiving the notice, the PCC should hold a 'Section 11' meeting at which your outgoing priest (and partner) and the parish patron must NOT be present.
+- Within six months of receiving the notice, the PCC should hold a 'Section 11' meeting at which your outgoing priest (and partner) and the parish patron must NOT be present.
 This meeting is to

 - Appoint two lay members of the PCC to act as representatives of the PCC in connection with selecting the next priest (neither of whom have to be a Churchwarden)

 - Decide whether to request the parish patron(s) to advertise the vacancy

 - Decide whether to request a 'Section 12' meeting with the parish patron(s) and a Suffragan Bishop (the Archdeacon, Area Dean and Deanery Lay Chair may also attend)